TK50P/Vesktop-Legacy/README.md

 > On Windows, if you run the test script, you will get test errors about venmic, you can ignore these as it's a linux only module.

 ## For Windows
-You’ll need the following 2 files:
+You’ll need the following this file:
 - [Modified Electron](https://github.com/e3kskoy7wqk/Electron-for-windows-7) (Thanks to [@e3kskoy7wqk](https://github.com/e3kskoy7wqk))
-- [electron.js](https://raw.githubusercontent.com/TK50P/Equibop-Legacy/refs/heads/main/scripts/electron.js) and [package.json](https://raw.githubusercontent.com/TK50P/Equibop-Legacy/refs/heads/main/local_electron/package.json) (Use `curl` or `wget` to fetch this file)

 Place the unpacked `dist-(x86).zip` in `local_electron`, rename to `electron-v37.2.2-win32-x64` for 64-Bit, and `electron-v37.2.2-win32-ia32` for 32-Bit.